53rg3/multiplay/help.md

+## Encountered Problems

+### Routes files get confused

+- There was a problem when running tests for multiple services at once.
+Somehow the routes file of one service was used as routes for another service throwing the "Action not found" error (which shows the "tried routes").
+Both fake servers for the services were set up in their retrospective and that technically shouldn't have occurred?
+Problem was resolved by running each service as sbt project (which applies some black magic no one knows about).
+- If that happens again you can try to give unique names to the route files.
+E.g. `play.http.router=hello.Routes` in `application.conf`.
+See [here](https://stackoverflow.com/questions/33627062/using-play-2-4-with-a-renamed-conf-routes-file).

 ## Other Nice2Knows

 - When you define a new sub-project in the `build.sbt` and reimport, then it creates the needed folders.
 You just need to create the `src/` manually.
 So no need to use IntelliJ for scaffolding.
 IntelliJ project configuration (i.e. what the sources, resources, tests folder are) is also automatically set by sbt.